Best Practices to Improve Your Ecommerce Order Fulfillment Process

 6. Exchanging or Returning Products

-Many people don’t realize that product returns and exchanges are considered part of the order fulfillment process.
-As an ecommerce business owner, you should view successful order fulfillment beyond doorstep delivery and strive to achieve seamless returns and exchanges.
+Many people don’t realize that product returns and exchanges are considered part of the ecommerce order fulfillment process.
+As an ecommerce business owner, you should view successful order fulfillment methods beyond doorstep delivery and strive to achieve seamless returns and exchanges.

 Once someone requests a return or exchange, the customer order processing should immediately begin.
 In your order management software, look for the ability to review all order details at once, which gives you the ability to generate product returns and exchanges quickly.